 i.
 The Secretary shall keep a record of the proceedings of all meetings of the Assembly and post copies of that record before the next meeting of the Assembly.

 ii.
-The Secretary is responsible for the maintenance of all current and archived internal documents, including any resolutions.
+The Secretary is responsible for the maintenance of all current and archived internal documents, including any resolution and the GPSC handbook.
 He or she shall forward resolutions to the appropriate members of the University community.

 iv.
 As the Secretary maintains the official list of Members of the General Assembly, he or she is responsible for determining the proper holder of any Member position.